Laptop: Integrated audio

+Input devices

 An alphanumeric keyboard is used to enter text, data, and other commands (e.g., function keys).
 A touchpad (also called a trackpad), a pointing stick, or both, are used to control the position of the cursor on the screen, and an integrated keyboard is used for typing.
 Some touchpads have buttons separate from the touch surface, while others share the surface.
 A quick double-tap is typically registered as a click, and operating systems may recognize multi-finger touch gestures.

 An external keyboard and mouse may be connected using a USB port or wirelessly, via Bluetooth or similar technology.
 Some laptops have multitouch touchscreen displays, either available as an option or standard.
 Most laptops have webcams and microphones, which can be used to communicate with other people with both moving images and sound, via web conferencing or video-calling software.

-Laptops typically have USB ports and a combined headphone/microphone jack, for use with headphones, a combined headset, or an external mic.
-Many laptops have a card reader for reading digital camera SD cards.

-Input/output (I/O) ports
+Storage drives

+Early methods of storage

+The earliest laptops most often used floppy disks for storage, although a few used either RAM disk or tape.
+By the late 1980s hard disk drives had become the standard form of storage.

+Hard disk drives

+Between 1990 and 2009, almost all laptops typically had a hard disk drive (HDD) for storage.
+Since around 1990, where a hard drive is present it will typically be a 2.5-inch drive; some very compact laptops support even smaller 1.8-inch HDDs, and a very small number used 1" Microdrives.

+As of 2025, HDDs are essentially extinct in new laptops – although very large capacity drives remain common in desktops and used externally.

+As of 2025, virtually all laptops use NVME solid-state drives for storage, most usually in one or more M.2 slots on non-MacOS laptops.
+Macs have consistently used soldered NVME storage (integrated with the motherboard) since 2018, and non-removable SSDs are uncommon but not unknown on other manufacturers' laptops.

+Solid state drives

+Solid-state drives (SSD) have gradually come to replace hard drives in virtually all cases.
+Solid-state drives are faster and more power-efficient, as well as eliminating the hazard of damage or data corruption caused by a laptop's physical impacts, as they use no moving/mechanical parts.